 a) The Company issued Global Depository Receipts worth US$ 500 million.

 b) The Company was awarded the CSR Excellence Award 2010 by the Associated Chambers of Commerce and Industry.

-c) The Company was awarded the FE-EVI Green Business Leadership Award in the iron and steel
+c) The Company was awarded the FE-EVI Green Business Leadership Award in the iron and steel category.

-best human resource strategy in line with business, excellence in training, CEO with human resource orientation and human resource leadership.
+d) The Company was awarded "AsiaÂs Best Employer Brand Awards, 2010" for talent management, best human resource strategy in line with business, excellence in training, CEO with human resource orientation and human resource leadership.

 e) The Company was awarded the Rashtriya Khel Protsahan Puruskar award for outstanding

 contribution in the field of sports in the category of ÂFinancial Support for Sports ExcellenceÂ.

 Some of the key achievements/awards received in Financial Year 2010 are as follows:

 1. The Company was awarded the ÂEconomic Times Company of the Year AwardÂ.

-2. The Company was conferred the 'Indian Most Admired Knowledge Enterprise' award for sustained excellence in field of knowledge management.
+2. The Company was conferred the "Indian Most Admired Knowledge Enterprise" award for sustained excellence in field of knowledge management.

 3. In 2010, one of the CompanyÂs employee was awarded the Prime MinisterÂs Shram awards for years 2005 to 2007.